Create actions

 cloudfunctions-basicaction-vpc_03_ko

-• Input box: enter in JSON format
+• Input box: Enter values in JSON format.

 {